-This details the impact that our Pupil Premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our Pupil Premium activity had on pupils in the 2023 to 2024 academic year.

-Through the assessment model in place, tracking of children's progress and attainment was more accurate which led to better outcomes for children through teacher knowledge of standards.
+Tracking of children's progress and attainment was more accurate which led to better outcomes for children through teacher knowledge of standards.
 This led to identified interventions being led to improve outcomes for disadvantaged children.
+Gaps were narrowing with outcomes at the end of each academic year.